 N.B.
 All, the supply links are below.
 Keep scrolling

 6. How to Fix a Crease in Your Drawing Paper

 If you are feeling brave you can flatten a crease in the paper with an iron.
 Plenty of Youtube videos on this but I didn’t see an example of anyone risking serious art.

 The most convincing was the chap in the video below removing the creases in a map.
-All he does is wipe the creases with damp paper towel.
-He lays a sheet of paper over the crease, as a barrier, and irons on top. on a warm setting.
+All he does is wipe the creases with a damp paper towel.
+He lays a sheet of paper over the crease, as a barrier, and irons on top using a warm setting.

 Another common mishap is accidentally splashing the paper.
 Food and drink are the usual culprits.
 Take my advice and keep your snacks away from your art and NEVER blow dust from the surface.